wenusch/woocommerce-casinocoin-payments/README.md

 # CasinoCoin Payments

 A payment gateway for [WooCommerce](https://woocommerce.com/) to easily accept [CasinoCoin](https://casinocoin.org) as a payment method.
-This plugin is rebranded from the original  [XRP](https://github.com/empatogen/woocommerce-xrp) version which is coded by [Jens Twesmann](https://twitter.com/jtwesmann)
+This plugin is rebranded from the original  [XRP](https://github.com/empatogen/woocommerce-xrp) version which is coded by [Jesper Wallin](https://twitter.com/empatogen) and [Jens Twesmann](https://twitter.com/jtwesmann)

 ## Requirements